xythobuz/xythobuz.github.io/input/projects/quadcopters/rc_equipment.md

 <!--% backToParent() %-->

 Over the years of flying quadcopters and other stuff I have grown quite the collection of self-made or customized gear.
+I transport it all in a [Quadguard BP X3 backpack](https://www.lowepro.com/global/quadguard-bp-x3-lp37090-pww/).

 ## Spectator Monitor